HemeshDJ/StableMatching-SMFQ_branch/README.md

 	-l -- compute matching using LP algorithm for SMFQ instances -z -- compute popular matching for HRLQ instance using SEA paper algorithm

+To run the code in test mode:

+	-t -- test mode

 To provide an input graph, and the output matching filename:

 	-i -- /path/to/graphfile
 	-o -- /path/to/store/the/matching

+To print output matching in signature format:

+	-g -- print output in signature format

 Also, for the -s, -p, and -m parameters, you could specify the resident/hospital proposing algorithm (by default it runs the resident proposing algorithm).